ReturnRei/Snort_poc/README.md

+WIP in the context of a school presentation
+As of now don't rely on it blindly

 # CVE-2021-23017 Nginx 0.6.18 - 1.20.0 Memory Overwrite Vulnerability Base Score: 7.7 HIGH
 # How it work?
 - The vulnerability is between the nginx server and the dns resolver.